TimothyGu/tgnotes/SPEC.md

 ## Line Breaks and Line Wrapping

 Line breaks or line wrapping is not encouraged nor discouraged.
+It is recommended however to be consistent with line wrapping within a Document.

 However, more than one consecutive line break is not allowed within a Paragraph or inside an inline element.